bsauty/Tetris-RL/README.md

 Files are :
  - environment_full.py : an environment for the full tetris game (20x10 grid and 7 different shapes)
  - environment_reduced.py : an easier environment to train on (6x9 grid with 3 different shapes)
- - agent.py : the deep Q learning agent that will learn to play
+ - DQN_agent.py : the deep Q learning agent that will learn to play (does not work well, probably the rewarding policy that only takes into account the last move)
+ - RL_agent_reduced.py : agent that learns the best policy through trial and error with the reduced environment for faster results
+ - RL_agent_full.py : same with full environment
+ - scores.txt : list of the scores during training
+ - utils.py : plot the scores

 Necessary packages :
  - Keras